2024 Wild & Scenic Art Exhibition

 Categories

-Submissions will be accepted in three categories: 3-Dimensional, 2-Dimensional, and Photography.
+Submissions were accepted in three categories: 3-Dimensional, 2-Dimensional, and Photography.

-Artists can submit up to 3 pieces per entry in a single category.
+Artists could submit up to 3 pieces per entry in a single category.

 Details about the three categories: